tweag/asterius/docs/ir.md

 although it shares quite some datatypes with `AsteriusModule` (for example, `Expression`), it guarantees that some variants will not appear (for example, `Unresolved*`).
-A `Module` is ready to be fed to a backend which emits real wasm binary code.
+A `Module` is ready to be fed to a backend which emits real Wasm binary code.

 There are some useful linker byproducts.
-For example, there's `LinkReport` which contains mappings from symbols to addresses which will be lost in wasm binary code, but is still useful for debugging.
+For example, there's `LinkReport` which contains mappings from symbols to addresses which will be lost in Wasm binary code, but is still useful for debugging.

 ### Generating binary code via binaryen

-Once we have a `Module` (which is essentially just Haskell modeling of binaryen C API), we can invoke binaryen to validate it and generate wasm binary code.
+Once we have a `Module` (which is essentially just Haskell modeling of binaryen C API), we can invoke binaryen to validate it and generate Wasm binary code.
 The low-level bindings are maintained in the `binaryen` package, and `Asterius.Marshal` contains the logic to call the imported functions to do actual work.